es4nchez/webserv/README.md

 # webserv

-HTTP server in C++ 98
+## HTTP server in C++ 98

-Roadmap :
+### Roadmap :

-- Create a function that creates a socket and binds it to a specific port.
+* [x] Create a function that creates a socket and binds it to a specific port.
 The function will wait for incoming connections.
-DONE
-    - specify the port to bind ( now its 8080 by default)
+    * [ ] specify the port to bind ( now its 8080 by default)

-- Create a function that takes incoming connections and reads the data from the socket.
-It parses the HTTP request and determines the appropriate response DONE
+* [x] Create a function that takes incoming connections and reads the data from the socket.
+It parses the HTTP request and determines the appropriate response.
+    * [ ] Handle differents http errors codes

-- Create a function that sends the response to the client, with the correct HEADERS and BODY of response.
-DONE
+* [x] Create a function that sends the response to the client, with the correct HEADERS and BODY of response.

-- All this in a while loop that waits for connections to respond DONE
+* [x] All this in a while loop that waits for connections to respond

+* [ ] Parse a config file

-- Time to testing
+* [ ] Time to testing